Cheshire Homes India

 Group Captain Lord Leonard Cheshire was very fond of India and made various visits during his lifetime.
 He encourged the local philanthrophists and social welfare activists to set up Homes in their cities to provide care and support to people with disabilities from the weaker section of the society.
 In 1961, the Bangalore Cheshire Home started in a small rented cottage on Rustam Bagh Estate, (located directly opposite Manipal Hospital on HAL Airport Road, Bangalore) with one resident, a young girl named Ivy Paul, who was completely bedridden with arthritis.
 From this small beginning the Home has expanded over a period of 50 years to the present stage.

-The present home is situated on one acre of land donated by Dr. & Mrs. Z.R.
-Kothavala.
-It consists of a residential home for 50 physically handicapped women and girls in the age group 4 to 60 + yrs.
+The Airport Road Home is situated on one acre of land donated by Dr. & Mrs. Z.R.
+Kothavala. consists of a residential home for 50 physically handicapped women and girls in the age group 4 to 25 years.

 The Rehabilitation Centre started in 1985 which aims to train physically handicapped men and women from the surrounding area to become earning members of the family and thus take a normal place in Society.

-As part of occupation theraphy, the residents are taught stitching, embroidery, assembly of parts, and repackaging of bulk toilet products, etc. Outlets for the these products are provided in front of the Home.
+As part of occupational therapy, the residents are taught stitching, embroidery, assembly of parts, and repackaging of bulk toilet products, etc. Outlets for the these products are provided in front of the Home.

 As part of the outreach programme to provide assistance to persons with disabilities who are not residents in the Home, a pilot project in association with Leonard Cheshire Disability-UK and M/s Accenture-UK has been intiated.
 The project has successfully trained over 250 disabled men and women and placed them in various companies in the IT, BPO, Hospitality and Retail sectors.
 More details are available in the link "Cheshire Livelihood Resource Centre".

-A majority of the residents have been successful in their studies and training and have secured employment .
-They are living either on their own or with their families.
+A majority of the residents have been successful in their studies and training and have secured employment.
+The Residents are encouraged to pursue education and go beyond basic Degrees based on their abilities.
+This has enable the Residents to command jobs where their remuneration is on par with able-bodied professionals.
+As a result they are not only able to lead an independent life financially, but also support their families.
 They are working in the IT industry, hotels, hospitals and other occupations.

 The Managing Committee

 Mr BV Narayana Reddy was the first Chairman in 1961.
 Since his retirement, the Bangalore Cheshire Home has had its managing committee headed by officers who have retired after distinguishing themselves in the Indian Air Force.
-The position of Chairman has been held by Air Cmde AW Chacko, Air Vice Marshal SN Roy Chaudhary, Air Marshal SJ Dastur, Air Marshal Alburquerque and Air Marshal PK Dey.
-Presently, Air Marshal TJ Master is the Chairman of the Managing Committee.
+The position of Chairman has been held by Air Cmde AW Chacko, Air Vice Marshal SN Roy Chaudhary, Air Marshal SJ Dastur, Air Marshal Alburquerque, Air Marshal P K Dey and Air Marshal T J Master.
+Presently, Mr Rana M Philip is the Chairman of the Managing Committee.

-The incumbent is responsible for the daily operations in the two homes, co-ordinating the activities of the matrons, the care staff and other employees.
+The incumbent is responsible for the daily operations at each Home, co-ordinating the activities of the matrons, the care staff and other employees.

 A Typical Day at the Home